vOptSolver/vOptSolver/README.md

 - [References](./README.md#references)

 ### News
+    01-Sep-2017: Source codes of vOptGeneric and vOptSpecific for v0.1.0 are available as Julia packages
     20-Jul-2017: Examples presented in conferences (MCDM'2017; IFORS'2017) are online (folder examples)
     26-Jun-2017: Source codes of vOptGeneric and vOptSpecific for v0.0.2 are online
     17-Jun-2017: Moved from GitLab to GitHub